-You can still apply for a Help to Buy: Equity Loan if you can complete your property purchase by 31 March 2021.
+You can still apply for a Help to Buy: Equity Loan in England up until the 15 December 2020 and must complete your property purchase by 31 March 2021.
 To apply for a Help to Buy: Equity Loan you should contact your local Help to Buy agent.

 Your equity loan must be repaid after 25 years or earlier if you sell your house.
 There is no interest charged in the first 5 years of the loan, but after this you will have to pay a monthly interest fee of 1.75% of the equity loan.